Sudan's civilian leaders arrested amid coup reports

 The military and civilian transitional authorities have been sharing power since the toppling of President Bashir in 2019.

+It was to rule the country for another year - with the aim of holding elections and transitioning to civilian rule.

+But the deal has always been fractious, with a large number of rival political groups - and divisions within the military too.

-But tensions have grown since a coup attempt attributed to followers of Mr Bashir was foiled in September.
+Tensions grew further after a coup attempt attributed to followers of Mr Bashir was foiled in September.

-Earlier this month, opponents of Sudan's transition to democracy took to the streets of the capital, Khartoum, to call on the army to take control of the country.
+This month, opponents of Sudan's transition to democracy took to the streets of the capital, Khartoum, to call on the army to take control of the country.

 Pro-democracy groups said it was an organised attempt by the military to retake power.